 Japanese ardisia is deer resistant.
 It is also not commonly bothered by pests or diseases.
-In zones 8-10, it grows as an evergreen.
+In zones 8 to 10, it grows as an evergreen.
 If temperatures are expected to dip below 20 degrees F. (-7 C.), though, Japanese ardisia should be mulched, as it can easily suffer from winter burn.
-A few varieties are hardy in zones 6 and 7, but they grow best in zones 8-10.
+A few varieties are hardy in zones 6 and 7, but they grow best in zones 8 to 10.

 Fertilize plants in spring with a fertilizer for acid-loving plants, such as Hollytone or Miracid.